 Laura is an active member of the Human Resources Professional Association, the Institute for Performance and Learning and the Vocational Rehabilitation Association of Canada (VRA) and a member of the VRA Board of Directors for the Ontario Society.

 I have worked in the Social Service field as a Child & Youth Worker and Program Manager in both Ontario and Alberta.
-In 1990, I opened the first office in Northern Ontario for the Huntington Society of Canada; educating professionals and the communities while providing group counselling and support to individuals and their families.
+In 1990, I opened the first office in Northern Ontario for the Huntington Society of Canada; educating professionals and the communities while providing group counseling and support to individuals and their families.

 While living near Sudbury, I accepted a position as a Rehabilitation Case Manager, which quickly became my passion.
 I worked for various rehabilitation companies helping individuals injured in motor vehicle accident with their recovery and return to work or to their previous activities of daily living.
 As the industry changed and many rehabilitation companies folded, in 1998 I was asked by insurance adjusters to continue in the field and to open my own business, something I had never considered.
 I established a rehabilitation company and named it On Track Support Services, which continues to operate to this day.
 We had the great fortune to work with both the Auto and Life insurance companies and the Ontario Disability Support Program (ODSP)